-Hiring or brining your own kayak is a fantastic way to enjoy the lakes (image credit: Channel Kayaks)
+Hiring or bringing your own kayak is a fantastic way to enjoy the lakes (image credit: Channel Kayaks)

 With so much water to explore, canoeing and kayaking in the Lake District are hugely popular across many of the lakes.
 Do check local regulations and access information however, because you cannot launch and travel absolutely everywhere (there are various useful documents, outlining access points, rules and guidelines on the official Lake District National Park site).

 Should you be newer to the sport or not enamored with the idea of travelling with a boat on your roof, there are also various places to hire kayaks in the Lake District.
 One of the nearest and best value of the lot is Windermere Canoe and Kayak, who offer friendly service, a well-stocked shop and reasonable hire rates (just £25 to rent a two-person kayak for three hours!).

 For newcomers and experienced heads alike, the Lake District is a naturally brilliant place to go sailing.
 On most days of the year, venues such as Windermere and Coniston get a healthy breeze, while you’ll never be short of space.
 For the short stay visitor, the best answer is to hire a sailing boat- and there are some great options even if you’ve never sailed before.
 Several companies offer starter sessions and family experience days; Ark Sailing are just one example who offer friendly tuition and a range of short courses, just 10 miles from Rothay Garden.